coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    by the same notation in a more recently open scope are not displayed.
    Hence each notation is displayed only once.

-.. cmdv:: Print Visibility scope
+   .. cmdv:: Print Visibility @scope

-   This displays the current stack of notations in scopes and lonely notations assuming that scope is pushed on top of the stack.
-This is useful to know how a subterm locally occurring in the scope ofscope is interpreted.
+      This displays the current stack of notations in scopes and lonely notations assuming that :token:`scope` is pushed on top of the stack.
+This is useful to know how a subterm locally occurring in the scope :token:`scope` is interpreted.

-.. cmdv:: Print Scope scope

-   This displays all the notations defined in interpretation scopescope.
-   It also displays the delimiting key if any and the class to which the scope is bound, if any.

-.. cmdv:: Print Scopes
+.. cmd:: Print Scopes

    This displays all the notations, delimiting keys and corresponding class of all the existing interpretation scopes.
 It also displays the lonely notations.

+   .. cmdv:: Print Scope @scope
+      :name: Print Scope

+      This displays all the notations defined in interpretation scope :token:`scope`.
+      It also displays the delimiting key if any and the class to which the scope is bound, if any.

 .. _Abbreviations: